rythwh/snowship/README.md

 ### What is this repository for? ###

-* Snowship is a colony survival management simulation game developed by Esteae/Ryan White.
+* Snowship is a colony survival management simulation game developed by Ryan White.
-* Snowship Alpha R1
+* Current Development Version: Snowship Alpha R1 (Late 2017)
+* Current Release Version: Snowship B51 (March 5, 2016)

 ### How do I get set up? ###